ahmedaq/MPF-BML-GUI/README.md

 <img src="https://github.com/ahmedaq/MPF-BML-GUI/blob/master/compute_energies.png" width="300">

 ### Saved output data
+The output files of the software are placed in a new subfolder within the folder where data is located.
+This new subfolder is named according to the data file, e.g., if data file is abc.fasta, the new subfolder is named as “abc_x_output”, where x is a random number to avoid overwriting the subfolder in case the user wants to run the software multiple times for the same data.
+The software saves the following files in the output folder:

 * The inferred maximum entropy parameters using MPF and  MPF-BML are saved in a matrix form in tab-delimited text format (shown below).
 The first row and column show the change of configuration at a position with A/1/B denoting a change from configuration A to configuration B at position 1.
 The diagonal entries of the matrix represent the inferred fields while the non-diagonal entries represent the inferred couplings.